 One of the most extraordinary things about the mandala is that it is a self-portrait.
 It is God’s self-portrait, and therefore our self-portrait.
 In its representation of Shiva and his powers—which are not separate or different from our own—the mandala depicts the essence of all Tantric Shaivism.
 The key to understanding it is recognizing that if it expresses God’s power, it also expresses our power.
 If it is God’s experience, it should also be our experience; and if it isn’t, it should be the experience we seek.

-Pay COD for lamotrigine without prescription According to Tantric tradition, if we could only recognize ourselves as we truly are, we would discover that we are Shiva incarnate, and that his svatantrya is none other than our own.
+click for more According to Tantric tradition, if we could only recognize ourselves as we truly are, we would discover that we are Shiva incarnate, and that his svatantrya is none other than our own.

 Shiva’s Trident is an amazing image depicting the entire expression of Consciousness and its manifestation.
 It’s a profoundly simple and beautiful explanation of how, through Shiva’s power, and therefore our power, we can recognize ourselves as the source and holder of the powers of the universe.
 The trident is thus an eloquent expression of supreme, universal awareness, as well as the individual’s capacity to perceive and experience that awareness—a visual symbol of spiritual liberation according to the practice of Anuttara Trika.